 We participated in the second round of PPP loans through when the SBA stopped taking applications on May 31, 2021.
-As of March 31, 2021, the second round PPP loans totaled \$26.2 million.
+As of March 31, 2021, the second round of PPP loans totaled \$26.2 million.

-There are currently two loans remaining on deferral totaling \$1.1 million, or 0.01% of total loans.
+As of March 31, 2021, there was one loan remaining on deferral totaling \$3.1 million, or 0.01% of total loans.
 We continue to actively monitor and consider COVID implications in our operations, lending, and customer needs.